lovullo/tame/README.md

 performing numerous calculations on a complex graph of dependencies, conditions, and a large number of inputs.

-This system was developed at R-T Specialty (formerly LoVullo Associates) to handle the complexity of comparative insurance rating systems.
+This system was developed at Ryan Specialty Group (formerly LoVullo Associates) to handle the complexity of comparative insurance rating systems.
 It is a domain-specific language (DSL) that itself encourages, through the use of templates, the creation of sub-DSLs.
 TAME itself is at heart a